Aw, Nuts! Squirrels Ate My Christmas LightsMarch 24, 2015

 Deterring Squirrels from Chewing Your Lights

 When your decorating shares a habitat with the cute but destructive creatures, how you can come to a mutually-beneficial (humane) “agreement”?
+Ultimately, there is no guarantee any of these will work but they are worth a try before calling Economy Exterminators.

 - Surface deterrents: if you decorate a tree or rooftop that a squirrel can’t jump to from another tree or high surface, you can wrap a 2′ band of metal around the tree approximately 6′ off the ground.
 This should be temporary during decorating season, so as not to damage the tree.